 be a member in good standing of an RPCNA congregation; and

-must remain under Staff supervision.
+must remain under Staff supervision (i.e. persistent monitoring and instruction during an event).

 Maintenance of Records

 Staff and Volunteer applications, disclosure statements, and up-to-date background checks are to be stored in the Presbytery's MinistrySafe Account.